Return to Award-winning journalism

 November 8, 2001

-HOUGHTON Just three days removed from an attempted
+HOUGHTON — Just three days removed from an attempted

-fire-bombing at Michigan Tech University, its business as
+fire-bombing at Michigan Tech University, it’s business as

 usual for local residents and businesses.